 - courts – helping prepare pre-sentence reports and giving advice to Her Majesty’s Courts and Tribunals Service on the day of trial

 - prisons – working towards release with high risk offenders, prison officers and community teams

 - community – managing offenders on community orders or on licence from prison, living at home or in Approved Premises (previously probation or bail hostels)

 Your day-to-day tasks may include:

-- interviewing offenders before sentencing
+- interviewing offenders before sentencing or parole

 - making sure offenders attend supervision appointments and take part in group programmes